 Bullying in The Modern Age

 Bullying used to be thought of as a rite-of-passage that most kids experience at some point during their childhood, but in recent years, the issue has received nationwide attention.

 There have been multiple cases of teenage suicide linked to bullying.
 Cyber harassment has brought the issue to an entirely new level offering abusers an easy way to harass their victims.

 When Bullying Becomes a Criminal Act

 Due to the worsening issue, many states now have laws against bullying.
-Harassing someone over the Internet will no longer be tolerated, and if it can be proven, the offender will suffer legal consequences.
+Harassing someone over the Internet or cyberbullying will no longer be tolerated, and if it can be proven, the offender will suffer legal consequences.